spruceid/rebase/README.md

 The `SignerType` for a given `Signer` is often going to be concrete at the `impl Signer<...>` level.
 The key here is to be able to provide a `proof` entry for the VC and to be able to `sign` bytes and `sign_vc` for VCs.
 If a `Signer` implements `sign`, it can be used to sign claims as a client, if it implements `sign_vc`, it can be used to author VCs as a witness.

-It is not neccesary to implement `Signer` if the expectation is that a particular `SignerType` will only be used by the client.
+It is not necessary to implement `Signer` if the expectation is that a particular `SignerType` will only be used by the client.
 As of writing, `ethereum` only implements `SignerType` and cannot be used to issue VCs, only to sign claims that a witness can validate.

 ### Implementing New Schemas

-It is very simple to implement a new schema on it's own (implementing the witness flow is a seperate concern covered shortly).
+It is very simple to implement a new schema on its own (implementing the witness flow is a separate concern covered shortly).
 The most basic `Schema` supported by Rebase is the `basic_post` credential.
 It is not expected to be witnessed, but rather self-produced and self-signed, so it is a very simple credential.
 It looks like:
 ```rust
 // src/schema/basic_post
 #[derive(Deserialize, Serialize)]